-3. Lumped model of IEAP with relaxation:
+3. Lumped model of IEAP with relaxation.

-In order to demonstrate the capabilities of the proposed model of viscoelasticity and its correspondence to the superposition principle, we use a simple lumped model of IPMC presented e.g. in [Bao].
+In order to demonstrate the capabilities of the proposed model of viscoelasticity and its correspondence to the superposition principle, we use a simple lumped model of IPMC presented e.g. in [3].
 That concept couples the input voltage with transferred charge and the tip displacement of an IPMC actuator.
 It gives reasonable results in case of small displacements only but serves well to explain the complicated approach presented in the next sections of this paper.
 Here we just demonstrate the transient response of the model to a rectangular input signal without attempting to validate it with any real actuator.

-The lumped model of IPMC is presented in Fig. 4A while the electrical signals as well as strains are depicted in Fig. 4B.
-When voltage Uin is switched on, the charge curve of the capacitance is exponential with respect to time, and the correspondence between the strain (or tip displacement) and charge is proportional: ε(t)=k*q(t) .
-The diagram Fig. 4B depicts the rectangular voltage Uin, the charge of the capacitance q and two according to (7) numerically modeled transient strain behaviors with different parameters λ and convenient values of the coefficient k to fit the graphs into the picture.
+The lumped model of IPMC is presented in figure 4(a) while the electrical signals as well as strains are depicted in figure 4(b).
+When voltage Uin is switched on, the charge curve of the capacitance is exponential with respect to time, and the correspondence between the strain (or tip displacement) and charge is proportional: εt=kq(t).
+The diagram figure 4(b) depicts the rectangular voltage Uin, the charge of the capacitance q and two according to (6) numerically modeled transient strain behaviors with different parameters λ and convenient values of the coefficient k to fit the graphs into the picture.